-Dismissive Reviews in Education Policy Research – A List
+Dismissive Reviews and Citation Cartels in Education Policy Research – A List

 Richard P. Phelps

 The celebrity professor is a new phenomenon and not a good one.
 In celebrity-driven academia, "getting ahead" means beating other people, which means establishing a personal reputation and denying it, to the extent possible, to rivals.
 (Harry Lewis*, in Russell (2007))

 No man who bothers about originality will ever be original: whereas if you simply try to tell the truth...you will, nine times out of ten, become original without ever having noticed it.
 (C.S.
 Lewis)

 The main principle of groupthink ... is this: The more amiability and esprit de corps there is among the members of a policy-making ingroup, the greater the danger that independent critical thinking will be replaced by groupthink, which is likely to result in irrational and dehumanizing actions directed against outgroups.
 (Irving Janis)